 A Chan and R Malhotra, the Principal Investigator (PI) and Co-PI, of THE SIGNS Study respectively, supervised the data collection, and contributed to development of the study questionnaires, development of data analysis plans, interpretation of analysis findings, and writing or editing of all chapters of the report.
 NB Manap contributed to interpretation of the analysis findings, especially in terms of their relevance for health and social care policies, and to writing or editing all chapters of the report.
-YY Ting conducted and interpreted the data analysis for the chapters providing descriptive statistics, and contributed to development of data analysis plans and interpretation of analysis findings for the chapters providing descriptive statistics, and in writing or editing these chapters.
-A Visaria and GH-L Cheng, VSM Goh, PKC Tay, JML Lee and A Maulod conducted and interpreted the data analysis for the data analysis for the analysis for the analysis for the analytical chapters they authored, and wrote the first draft of these chapters.
+YY Ting conducted and interpreted the data analysis for the chapters providing descriptive statistics, and contributed in writing the first draft of these chapters.
+A Visaria and GH-L Cheng contributed to development of data analysis plans and interpretation of analysis findings for the chapters providing descriptive statistics, and in writing or editing these chapters.
+A Visaria and GH-L Cheng, VSM Goh, PKC Tay, JML Lee and A Maulod conducted and interpreted the data analysis for the data analysis for the analytical chapters they authored, and wrote the first draft of these chapters.
 JML Lee also contributed in the supervision of data collection.